n8liu/calhacks12/SETUP_CHECKLIST.md

 # Setup Checklist ✅

-Follow this checklist to get SmartSummary running:
+Follow this checklist to get DeepDive running:

 ## Prerequisites